 electric power (Behind the kettle on the wall of the kitchen is an electric socket.
 You put a plug into a socket.)
-Electricity is a noun, electric is an adjective.
+Electricity is a noun,

 No. From the graph, making energy from coal is not good for our world because it makes a lot of greenhouse CO2 gas.
-A lot of greenhouse CO2 gas is not good for our world.
+A lot of greenhouse CO, gas is not good for our world because it increases global warming.
+This is general knowledge and not in the text.
 Yes, there is a connection (link) between energy for kitchen appliances and Greenhouse gas emissions because most countries use coal to make electric power and people are using more and more electric appliances.

-Pre reading task 1: Prediction of vocabulary (quessing from information)
+Pre reading task 1: Prediction of vocabulary (guessing from information)